So you wanna learn how to increase your exit-velo and see what a good exit-velo by age looks like?

 Exit Velo Averages By Age

-There are plenty of hitter who have player at a high level who would be considered average at best at the youth level.
+There have been a hand full of hitters who have played at a high level who would be considered average at best at the youth level.
 Your kid is no different.

 |PLAYER NAME||AVE EXIT VELOCITY - LIVE/BP, SOFT TOSS, TEE|